This is article #25 out of 50 in The Startup Marketing Playbook.

 Break it down to daily details

 If assembled correctly, the Content Calendar gives you a snapshot of daily tasks and deliverables.
 Not only does it show what campaigns are being distributed in your marketing automation system, but it also ensures you align timing and resources around busy content production.
 If you know that your designers have open time on Thursday, and it takes 2 days to complete the writing, you must make sure the next content piece gets started on Tuesday.

 Link to content documents or design assets

 If you decide to use a spreadsheet, consider pasting a link to the Google Document where each article is written into a cell in the Content Calendar.
 This enables the calendar to be the true master document, making it easy for the team to quickly dive into details.
-Using a more advanced tool will have this type of functionality built in.
+A more advanced tool will have this type of functionality built in.

 Archive past weeks to remain focused

 As your team grows, the Content Calendar starts to get long and cumbersome.
 There are at least 365 rows per year, with easily 10 columns.
 This is one of the reasons why advanced tools have been created… spreadsheets quickly get unwieldy.
 One trick to consider is archiving or hiding rows from past dates so anytime the team opens the Content Calendar, you are looking at what is most relevant for your campaigns this week.

-Ultimately, the Content Calendar is an important organization tool that every B2B marketing team should have a solid strategy for.
+Ultimately, the Content Calendar is an important organization tool for which every B2B marketing team should have a solid strategy.